cosmos/relayer/README.md

 ## Recommended Pruning Settings

-The relayer relies on old headers and proofs constructed at past block heights to facilitate correct[IBC](https://ibcprotocol.org/) behavior.
+The relayer relies on old headers and proofs constructed at past block heights to facilitate correct [IBC](https://ibcprotocol.org/) behavior.
 For this reason, connected full nodes may prune old blocks once they have passed the unbonding period of the chain but not before.
 Not pruning at all is not necessary for a fully functional relayer, however, pruning everything will lead to many issues!